top of page

 In conclusion, the Wood Blewit is not only a visually appealing mushroom but also a culinary delight with potential medicinal properties, making it a fascinating subject for foragers, mycologists, and nature enthusiasts alike.

-Field Blewits, scientifically known as Lepista personata (also recognized as Lepista saeva), are edible mushrooms thriving in the autumn and winter months.
+Field Blewits, scientifically known as Lepista saeva (also recognised as Clitocybe saeva), are edible mushrooms thriving in the autumn and winter months.
 They are safe for novice foragers due to the absence of look-alikes in the UK.

 Fairly common in Britain and Ireland, Field Blewits are found in calcareous grassland, occasionally in woods.
 They form fairy rings and groups.
 They are also reported in mainland Europe and North America.
 Their preferred habitat makes them distinct from the Wood Blewit.